 Lack of Feedback

 Employees should never feel like they’re in the dark about how they’re doing at their job.
 They also shouldn’t have to wait for their annual performance review to get feedback.
 If employees get infrequent feedback—or no feedback at all—then they’re more likely to miss the mark and grow increasingly frustrated.
 This can lead to increased turnover in your workplace.
-That doesn’t come cheap, considering it costs six to nine months of an employee’s salary to replace them.
+That doesn’t come cheap, considering it costs anywhere from one-half to two times an employee’s annual salary to replace them.